 In the image below I softened the skin.
 Sometimes when you shoot in this style the shadow areas need to be opened up a lot and can start to show grain.
 I increased the yellow, red and magenta colors, added a faded background blur, a red to yellow warm gradient and enhanced the lens flare.

-There are basically two different types of hard drives on the market.
-One is a spindle hard drive and the others is an SSD or solid state drive.
+There are two different types of hard drives on the market.
+One is a spindle hard drive and the other is an SSD or solid-state drive.
 The spindle drive has been around for a long time.
-These drives are found in 2.5 inch and 3.5 inch drives.
-3.5 inch drives usually need auxiliary power.
-2.5 inch drives usually run on bus power(gets power though data connection).
+These drives are found in 2.5 inch and 3.5-inch drives.
+3.5-inch drives usually need auxiliary power.
+2.5-inch drives usually run on bus power(gets power through data connection).
 These drives are electro-mechanical data storage devices.
 The platters rotate between 5400-7900 rpm and a magnetic arm moves across the platter to read and write data.
 The read/write speeds of these drives are around 115-250 MB per second.
-An downfall of a spindle drive is that the read/write speeds are slow and they can easily break because they have moving parts.
-The pros are they hold large amounts of data and are the most cost effective.
+The downfall of a spindle drive is that the read/write speeds are slow and they can easily break because they have moving parts.
+The pros are they hold large amounts of data and are the most cost-effective.